Search: 222 results

 Verse ConceptsMoses, Life OfI Am The LordGod Sending ProphetsWhat Is God's Name?

-But I myself know that the king of Egypt will not allow you to go {unless compelled by a strong hand}.
+But I know that the king of Egypt will not let you go, no, not by a powerful hand.

 Verse ConceptsGod, All knowingGod's ForeknowledgeStrength Of God